geodat-ai/standards-engineering/README.md

 # Purpose

-This repository exists to ensure that GeoDat AI systems remain:
+This repository exists to ensure that Geodat AI systems remain:

 - consistent
 - maintainable